JerryXRQ/POLI_SCI_390/README.md

-# Here's my Homepage for Political Science 390
+# Jerry Xu's Homepage for Political Science 390

-Here I want to add more information about who I am and what I want to do
+#### Purpose of this site

+The purpose of this site is to document my work for POLI_SCI 390 Data Visualization class.
+I will share some examples of good and bad visualizations as well as my writings with data visualizations.
+In doing so, I hope to demonstrate the skills I have learned.

+#### A bit about me

+I am a senior at Northwestern University majoring in Computer Engineering and Computer Science.
+I am interested in developing high-performance hardware optimized for specific workloads.
+After graduation, I plan to attend grad school for a master's or Ph.D. degree.
+By taking this class, I hope to learn some tools for crafting effective messages with data and identifying misleading information.

+Outside of school, I enjoy running and playing badminton.
+You can sometimes find me running along the lake shore.

+Here is a link to [my LinkedIn](https://www.linkedin.com/in/jerry-xu-ruiqi/) if you want to connect.

-Here are links to my blogs
+#### Here are links to my blogs

 [Blog 1](Blog1.md)

 [Blog 2](Blog2.md)

 [Blog 3](Blog3.md)